fortune-max/notes/README.md

 It also has support for categories, allowing you to easily group notes together.
 There are some handy categories which have additional functionality, such as the `tmp` category which allows you to create temporary notes which are automatically deleted after a certain amount of time.

 The API can be used while authenticated or unauthenticated.
-Unauthenticated users can only access public notes, while authenticated users can access both public and private notes.
+Unauthenticated users make requests as a universal guest account shared by all unauthenticated instances, which means other unauthenticated users can view, modify or delete notes you added to the universal guest account.
+This is okay for one-off pastes or non-sensitive information.

 Basic Authentication is used for authentication and to register a new user.
 The username and password are sent in the Authorization header as a base64 encoded string.
 The username and password are separated by a colon.
 The string is then prefixed with the string `Basic `.